gdadunashvili/ConsistentColorsProject/README.md

 # ConsistentColorsProject
-Facilities to easily import python color schemes in mathematica and adobe illustrator
+Facilities to easily import some matplotlib color schemes in mathematica and adobe illustrator.
+The supported color scemes are a Tiny subset of matplotlibs entire library.